KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

 -  Set up your :ref:`cron jobs <cron-jobs-label>`

-   -  Decide if you would like
-      :ref:`children to automatically become adults <cron-update-child-to-adult-patron-type-label>`
+   -  Decide if you would like children to automatically become adults by setting up the :ref:`Update patron categories <cron-update-patron-categories-label>` cron job.

 .. _cataloging-configuration-label: